-• Agency operations during 2007 resulted in increased revenue generated by administrative fees associated with approved projects.
+• Agency operations during 2008 resulted in no revenues being generated by administrative fees associated with approved projects.
 The Agency continues its approach to economic development by assisting local not-for-profit organizations such as the expansion of our community hospital together with assistance to traditional manufacturing operations.
-It is anticipated that the approval of the industrial park subdivision at the former Naval Weapons Industrial Reserve Plant and the pending sale and sub-division of an additional 300 acres to will result in an increase in applications for traditional manufacturing projects in 2008 and 2009.
-However, given the national economic uncertainty experienced during the first quarter of 2008, it is anticipated that the operating revenue of the Agency in 2008 may not meet or exceed the operating revenue of the current year.
-It should also be noted that over 1/3 of the Agency's income in fiscal year 2007 was generated from fees from the expansion of Central Suffolk Hospital, a not-for-profit organization.
-Management does not foresee sizable not-for-profit funding opportunities for 2008.
+The approval of the industrial park subdivision at the former Naval Weapons Industrial Reserve Plant and the pending sale and sub-division of an additional 300 acres will result in an increase in applications for traditional manufacturing projects in 2009 and 2010.
+However, given the national economic recession experienced during the first quarter of 2009, it is anticipated that the operating revenue of the Agency in 2009 may be minimal, although more than the current year.
+Management does not foresee sizable funding opportunities for 2009 and has budgeted salaries and other operating expenses accordingly.